Sweet potato a recent guest at Thanksgiving

 Sweet potatoes are started in the garden as vegetative “slips” (rooted offshoots) that should be planted 9-18 inches apart in rows spaced 36-48 inches.
 Adequate soil moisture and fertility are essential, Trinklein said.

-More information about sweet potato production is in the MU Extension publication “Growing Sweet Potatoes in Missouri,” available for free download at extension.missouri.edu/g6368.
+Learn more about sweet potato production in the MU Extension publication “Growing Sweet Potatoes in Missouri,” available for free download at extension.missouri.edu/g6368.

 (0) comments